jacdevos/jacdevos.github.io.old/_posts/2014-08-03-The_origin_of_bug_loop_and_patch.md

 Bug, loop and patch - these words have been part of programmer lingo for decades, and on my recent trip to the US east coast I stumbled accross their orgin:

-[The Harvard Mark I](http://en.wikipedia.org/wiki/Harvard_Mark_I) aka the Automatic Sequence Controlled Calculator:
+The [Harvard Mark I](http://en.wikipedia.org/wiki/Harvard_Mark_I) aka the Automatic Sequence Controlled Calculator!

 ![The Harvard Mark I]({{ site.url }}/public/marki_and_me.jpg)

-This amazing machine was one of the first programmable computers, but I'll tell you more about this beauty at the end of the post.
+This amazing machine was one of the first programmable computers.
+I'll tell you more about this beauty at the end of the post.

-## The Loop
+## "Loop"

 ![The Harvard Mark I Loop]({{ site.url }}/public/marki_loop.JPG)

+The actual loop.
 The "program" is a long paper tape with holes punched in and runs in this loop.
 Conditional branching is not supported (no gotos, jumps); you just have one long "while (true)".

-## The Patch
+## "Patch"

 ![The Harvard Mark I Loop]({{ site.url }}/public/marki_patch.JPG)

+An actual patch.
 A correction is made by literally patching a piece of the tape and punching new holes in.
 Fix your code with duct tape!

-## The Bug
+## "Bug"

 ![The Harvard Mark I Loop]({{ site.url }}/public/marki_bug.JPG)